wnuspl/demys/README.md

 - Hide/reveal labels/commands
 - Simple syntax highlighting
 - Color themes
+- Saving non-default settings for a given file/folder

 # progress update
 I just refactored everything for the 50th time.
 I do believe that this system will work now!
 Once I get popups working, the rest of developement should be smoother.